Kishawn-Dorman/Airbnb-Edinburgh-Housing-Dilemma-Analysis/README.md

 ![image](https://github.com/Kishawn-Dorman/Cluster-Analysis-and-Classification-Modelling/assets/146044118/1c414011-8e06-473d-98f1-42a5b8af35ad)

-As identified in the previous phase the bathrooms_text variable contain missing data.
-Using the information provided in the description & listing_url variables, the missing data for 13 listings affected within the bathrooms_test variable was filled in via Excel.
-The missing data in 'bedrooms' (105), 'last_review' and 'reviews_per_month' (same 665 listings) variables was removed (770) from the dataset by filtering the blank observations for each variable and deleting them.
+As identified in the previous phase, the bathrooms_text variable contains missing data.
+Using the information provided in the description and listing_url variables, the missing data for 13 listings affected within the bathrooms_test variable was filled in via Excel.
+The missing data in 'bedrooms' (105), 'last_review', and 'reviews_per_month' (same 665 listings) variables was removed (770) from the dataset by filtering the blank observations for each variable and deleting them.

 Figure 5

 ![image](https://github.com/Kishawn-Dorman/Cluster-Analysis-and-Classification-Modelling/assets/146044118/e4ac4c3b-1b2b-4716-b6e9-8d62aaae8de6)

 The description variable was once again used for the listings with 'bedroom' outlier values.
-Based on the information contained in this variable, the 'bedroom' outlier values are indeed accurate and was retained in the dataset.
+Based on the information contained in this variable, the 'bedroom' outlier values are indeed accurate and were retained in the dataset.
-On the other hand the price variable had 6 unverifiable outliers (price on the listings website page did not correspond with the dataset’s price) and as such was removed by filtering out any listing priced under 5000.
+On the other hand, the price variable had 6 unverifiable outliers (the price on the listings website page did not correspond with the dataset’s price) and, as such, was removed by filtering out any listing priced under £5,000.

 Table 3 – Price Variable Outliers